 I take this opportunity to express my sincere gratitude towards Smt.
-NEENU SUSAN PAUL of the Department of Mathematics and Statistics of St. Teresa's college who encouraged me to carry out this work.
+NEENU SUSAN encouraged me to carry out this work.
 Her continuous invaluable knowledgeable guidance throughout this study helped me to complete the work up to this stage.
 I will always be thankful to you in this regard.
 I also express my profound thanks to Smt.Vismaya Vincent and Smt.
-Parvathy T S of the Department of Mathematics and Statistics and all those who have indirectly guided and helped me in the completion of this project.
+Parvathy T S of the Department of Mathematics and this project.